Flights – finding the deal

 My current favorite is Kayak .
 A clean website.
 For me the greatest value is the search function up to +/-3 days from your target date.
 Traveling between sparsely served locations on other sites may return a ‘no flight’ response, but Kayak picks up the ‘we fly on Tuesday, not Thursday option’.
 Additionally, the flex date search can really save money if you decide to leave or stay a couple of days extra.
 A recent visit to the US from Australia was 40% less expensive because of their date range search.

 Some people love Momondo, some Hipmunk, Cheapoair, Orbitz, (add names of the next ten yourself).
-A couple of features that are mentioned are: App AI hints as to whether the flight price is probably optimal now, or likely to go up or down in the future; price notifications about flights that you are ‘watching’; and ‘open jaw’ options (look that up if it is a new term to you.
-I do not recommend knowingly planning what is constructively a breach of contract).
+A couple of features that are mentioned are: App AI hints as to whether the flight price is probably optimal now, or likely to go up or down in the future; price notifications about flights that you are ‘watching’; and ‘open jaw’ options (I do not recommend knowingly planning what is constructively a breach of contract, but I used that strategy on a flight from Douala, Cameroon to Algiers, Algeria.
+I was scheduled to be continuing on to Dubai, but simply did not show up for that continuation flight.

 I so seldom book flights far in advance that I tend not to use these services.
 But if you know that you will be meeting family in Bucharest next Easter, it makes great sense to set up parameters and alerts.
 Skiplagged has a data trove that they share.
 Book on Sunday, fly on Tuesday or Wednesday.
 Book European flights 99 days in advance.
 Definitely explore these ideas, and decide if the time and energy return suitable savings.